2021 Review: PenFed Platinum Rewards Visa Signature Card – Best for Gas?

 - No statement credit redemption option

 - Must redeem your rewards points through PenFed Credit Union

 - Travel bookings cost $15 (online) or $25 (by phone)

 - Points expire after five years

 - Signup bonus offers a relatively low return on spend

 - Requires PenFed Credit Union membership (but all you have to do is open a checking or savings account with a $5 deposit)

 The PenFed Platinum card has yet to achieve the fame of big-name favorites like the Chase Freedom Flex℠ (Review) and the Citi® Double Cash Card – 18 month BT offer (Review), but it’s nevertheless an interesting pick for a rewards card with no annual fee.

 Take a look at its rewards program, and you’ll likely be shocked at the rates it delivers.
-You get 5X points per dollar at the gas pump, 3X points per dollar on groceries, and 1X point per dollar everywhere else.
+You get 5X points per dollar at the gas pump and EV charging stations, 3X points per dollar on groceries, restaurants, and streaming services, and 1X point per dollar everywhere else.

 The icing on the cake?
 It provides a decent balance transfer APR offer for a touch of extra functionality.